 Lots of love, Lisa Lowery.
 Xxx

-It doesn’t sound like Lisa’s mother was feeling ‘just tired’, does it.
+It doesn’t sound like either Merryn or Lisa’s mother were feeling ‘just tired’, does it…

-I’m so sorry for Lisa, her family, and Merryn’s family, for their losses to this destructive illness.
+I’m so sorry for Merryn, her family, and for Lisa and her family for their losses to this destructive illness.

 “I know people have been asking how I’m feeling.
 I don’t have much to say at this point other than thank you so much for your support over these last many weeks.
 Overall, I’m weak and it’s going to take time.”